A Pulsar Observatory 2.7m installation, operation and use.

-Floor Kit: I asked about a floor kit but Pulsar no longer supply 2cm thick rubber mats.
+Floor Kit: I asked about a floor kit (rubber mats) but Pulsar no longer supply 2cm thick rubber mats.
 One can get 1cm mats from Halfords etc .easily.

 1cm thick Mats: I order 2 packs of 6 mats from Halfords for home delivery at £20.
 They can be fitted later.